 There’s a lot of buzz surrounding the U.S. Supreme Court lately.

-Conservatives currently control a 5-4 majority on the nation’s highest court, and now there’s serious speculation that at least 2 liberal Justices may retire in the near future.
+Conservatives currently control a 5-4 majority on the nation’s highest court, and now there’s serious speculation circling throughout the mainstream media that at least 2 liberal Justices may retire in the near future.

 But that’s not what people are talking about this week.